 Compliance Officer means an employee, agent, or director of the District authorized to perform the functions assigned thereto by these Rules and Regulations.

+Consumptive Use means the amount of water that is consumed under appropriate and reasonable efficient practices to accomplish, without waste, the purposes of which the appropriation or other legally permitted use is lawfully made;

 Contamination or Contamination of Groundwater means nitrate-nitrogen or other material which enters the Groundwater due to action of any person and causes degradation of the quality of Groundwater sufficient to make such Groundwater unsuitable for present or reasonably foreseeable beneficial uses.
 [Neb.
 Rev. Stat. § 46-706(3)]

 Continuing Education means that education required as a condition of certification under these Rules and Regulations for the maintenance of skills necessary for the protection of Groundwater and for keeping informed about these Rules and Regulations, (See Rule 12).